 Bump, the popular app that lets users share photos, contacts, and apps by simply bumping their phones together has hit the big two-point-oh today.
 This update brings many enhancements along with it, including a new UI and a nice performance boost.

 Not only does it look prettier, but it's more functional as well.
 The app now stores a complete list of everything that you've sent or received via Bump, including when and where you were at the time of the transaction.
+This update also allows you to create a connection with specific friends so you can send and receive photos, apps, and messages with each other, even if you're not currently in the phone bumping distance.

 Just like the recent update to Facebook for Android (minus the battery draining issues), PayPal’s Android application has just received an update which puts it on par with its iOS counterpart.

 Along with a heavily refined UI, the latest version includes two major new features.
 Bump, which allows you to share money with a friend by tapping your phones together, and Split the Check, which can calculate the cost of a bill for each person and allow them to all pay their portion simultaneously.
+Of course, the app still allows you to check your balance, as well as send and receive money from your account.